kr0lik/laravel-dto-to-swagger/README.md

 php artisan swagger:generate else-one
 ```

-This generates a `else-one-swagger.yaml` file with fully automated API documentation.
+This generates a `swagger-else-one.yaml` file from config above.

 ---